Sigma Tau Delta High Plains Conference 2016

-In conjunction with KSBN (K-State book network), the Alpha Theta Eta chapter of Sigma Tau Delta has established Lending Libraries around campus where the K-State community can borrow and read this year's book.
-Students, faculty, and staff members are welcome to take a copy of The Immortal Life of Henrietta Lacks from any of the designated locations around campus.
-Locations include the Union Program Council office (Union 301), the Writing Center (ECS 122D), McNair Scholars Program Office (HH 201), and the International Student Center (ISC 104).
-Help us keep track of the book by sending us an email with your name, the book number, and your phone number to email@example.com.
+The Alpha Theta Eta chapter of Sigma Tau Delta has established Lending Libraries around campus where the K-State community can borrow and read this year's book.
+Students, faculty, and staff members are welcome to take a copy of Spare Parts from any of the designated locations around campus.
+Locations include the Union Program Council office (Union 301), the Writing Center (ECS 122D), Radina's in Leadership Studies, Weigel Library (Seaton 323), and the International Student Center (ISC 104).
+Help us keep track of the book by sending us an email with your name and the book number to firstname.lastname@example.org.
 Once you've read the book, pass it along to a friend in the K-State community or return it to a Lending Library near you.
 Then, join the discussion.

 Banned Books Week